Skip to content

 NO-REVEAL No valid reveal before deadline Escrowed stake is burned during settlement Terminal expiry

-What is and is not part of core economics
+What is and is not part of core settlement economics

-Included in core protocol economics Explicitly outside core protocol economics
+Included in core settlement economics Not part of core settlement economics

 stake escrow token distribution / vesting plan